 My Place CT Partner leadership council as proving ground

 In fact, some leadership council members represent those who qualified for small community grants to identify and connect all the services and resources in their communities.
-They are joined by nursing facility providers who received “Rightsizing” Grants, and representatives from the Department of Social Services, and Mintz + Hoke.
+They are joined by nursing facility providers who received “Rightsizing” Grants, and representatives from the Department of Social Services, the State Department on Aging, and Mintz + Hoke.

 The leadership council Partners are engaging with local leaders and organizations to actively seek out the many services and supports in their service area.
 They are creating “asset maps” that identify all local services, from home care and health programs, to meal programs to social activities to services for seniors or people with disabilities.